kailash-manasarovar/statement/docs/memes-triggers/memes.md

 - The single male adult member of my choir class "bumps" into me in the hall.
 He is looking at me and shaking his head laughing.

 [![Delivering the bomb](../content/tweets/memes/we-delivered-the-bomb.png)](https://x.com/1FRGVN/status/1736786105909784644)

+## Checked shirts

+- There was a whole bunch of checked shirt result on Google search in the early days, after which checked shirts triggered a fear reaction in me.
+- Did men wear checked shirts when coming into my apartment to assault me while sedated?